 In 2019, the ‘Boy from Barbados’, Zane Maloney, kicked off his journey through the motorsport ranks by taking the title at the first attempt.
 Maloney was often peerless throughout the first half of the campaign, but a fightback from Double R’s Sebastian Alvarez after the summer break – plus a dramatic collision at Luffield – ensured both title contenders would head to Brands Hatch level on points to decide the title.
 They claimed a victory apiece on Saturday to set up a thrilling one-race showdown for the crown and victory for Maloney with Alvarez on the sidelines due to an overheating engine was enough to send the title overseas for the first time.
 Maloney now competes alongside Hauger in F2.

-2020 was an exceptional year for many reasons, but the thrilling on-track action in ROKiT British F4 provided welcome familiarity in an unsettling global pandemic.
+2020 was an exceptional year for many reasons, but the thrilling on-track action in British F4 provided welcome familiarity in an unsettling global pandemic.
 Having won two races in 2019, Luke Browning switched teams to Fortec Motorsport and put together a fully-fledged title challenge; in the blue corner was Carlin’s latest protégé, Zak O’Sullivan.

 Browning’s experience paid dividends early on as the Brit stole a march on the field, but with four events to go O’Sullivan hit his stride, scoring five wins and podium finishes in all bar two of the final 11 races to take the title down to the wire.